How to develop and excite generation Y and Z

 Amanda -

-"An Operations or Supply Chain environment is of course one and all change, what happens can never be predicted exactly.
+Amanda: "An Operations or Supply Chain environment is of course one and all change, you can never predict exactly what will happen.
 And change is difficult, so you have to get it right.
 NextGen's strength is that we not only train on knowledge and skills, but also provide guidance on soft skills.
 I think that makes all the difference."

 Machiel Hogeterp (Co-founder NextGen) -